smtp2go-oss/wordpress-plugin/README.txt

 SMTP2GO provides valuable insights into every aspect of your email's life cycle, enabling you to track delivery rates, opens, clicks, and bounce rates.
 Whether you are sending transactional, marketing, contact form, or notification emails - we have got you covered.

 With **Email Made Easy**, you can access real-time reporting, statistics and charts in addition to having powerful features that will enhance your emailing experience at your fingertips.
-The plugin uses SMTP2GO’s industry-leading network to deliver all email from your WordPress installation by replacing the default phpmailer/built in wp_mail() functionality and sending via SMTP2GO’s API.
+The plugin uses SMTP2GO’s industry-leading network to deliver all email from your WordPress installation by replacing the default built in wp_mail() functionality (phpmailer ) and sending via SMTP2GO’s API.

 **The main benefitis of using the official SMTP2GO plugin:**